-*Rest one side of the frame on the arm of your chair or sofa, or rest the front of the frame on a table as you stitch.
+- Make yourself comfortable!
+Rest one side of the frame either on the arm of your chair or sofa, or on the front of a table as you stitch.
 This gives you the flexibility to use both hands while you work, with one hand pushing the needle up from under the canvas, and the other pulling the needle and thread through to form the stitch.

-*If you’d like to take your tapestry with you so that you can stitch on holiday, unscrew the nuts and bolts, take out the sidebars, and roll up your frame – remembering to pack the sidebars (and your wool)!
+- Take your tapestry – and frame – on holiday!
+If you’d like to take your tapestry with you so that you can stitch on holiday, simply unscrew the nuts and bolts, take out the sidebars, and roll up your frame, remembering to pack the sidebars (and your wool)!

-If you need any more help or advice about using a tapestry frame or aren’t quite sure which one to buy give us a call on 01460 281111 or email email@example.com.
+If you have a tapestry and need help or advice about choosing or using a tapestry frame, give us a call on 01460 281111 or email firstname.lastname@example.org.